Foreclosure Defense

 In California, the foreclosure process typically begins when the lender sends you a Notice of Default (NOD) stating that you have defaulted on your mortgage payments.
 You then have 90 days to “cure” the default or risk having the lender initiate a foreclosure sale of the property.

-If you do not cure the default, the lender will then send a notice of trustee sale (NTS), which informs you that the property will be sold at auction within 21 days.
+If you do not cure the default, the lender will then send a Notice of Trustee Sale (NTS), which informs you that the property will be sold at auction within 21 days.
 At this point, you may have options to successfully resolve the situation.
+Understanding what this legal notice entails and the short timeline it imposes is crucial in expediting the decision-making process for homeowners facing foreclosure.

-As soon as you realize you may not be able to continue making timely mortgage payments, you need to act to optimally resolve the situation.
-Our firm can analyze your case to help determine the best plan for you.
+As soon as you realize you may not be able to continue making timely mortgage payments, you need to act to optimally resolve the issue.
+Our Los Angeles firm can analyze your situation to help determine the best plan for you.
 We can ensure that you understand the pros and cons of any option.
+Experienced guidance can be critical during these times, as familiarity with both federal and California-specific regulations can significantly impact the outcomes of negotiations or legal maneuvers.

 "They surely could deliver high qualify of service.
 Very easy to contact and always very helpful to their clients."